-On 15 May 2022, the Board of Directors delegated powers to the Chairman concerning the internal control and risk management system.

-2 Head of the Compliance Function for the prevention of corruption in accordance with UNI ISO 150 37001:2018.
+On 16 May 2022, the Board of Directors delegated powers to the Chairman concerning the internal control and risk management system, confirmed by the Board of Directors on 1 August 2024 for the new Chairman.
+2 Head of the Compliance Department for the prevention of corruption in accordance with UNI ISO 37001:2016.
+3 Also responsible for the certification of sustainability reporting.

-Composition of the Board of Directors
+Composition of the board of directors